-Individual Development Plan
+Individual Development Plan and Program of Study

-To help visualize and map out your goals in the MSIB program and beyond, please complete an individual development plan based on the draft outline below.
+To help visualize and map out your goals in the MSIB program and beyond, please complete an Individual Development Plan based on the draft outline below.
 Complete this plan in consultation with your mentor.
 Don't forget that plans can change so this document is flexible and merely a guideline to help you through the next two years.